BLOG HOME | JANUARY 7, 2021

 There Are Alternatives to Google Analytics

-Google has the ability to track users and keep tabs on what sites people visit through free tools that site owners and companies embed on their sites.
-This is one of the ways they make money by providing target advertising based on online activity.
+Google has the ability to track users and keep tabs on what sites people visit through tracking code that site owners and companies embed on their sites.
+This is one of the ways they make money by providing targeted advertising based on online activity.
 One of those tools is Google’s analytics.
 It works by the installation of tracking code on each page of a website.
 When someone visits the site it talks back to Google and records/stores that visit.
 All kinds of information can potentially be collected.

-We love tech.
-We use Google Analytics ourselves and use it for some of our client’s sites and have no reservation helping our clients use it if that is their choice.
-We also use Google Fonts on our own site as well as on most of the sites we develop.
+I love tech.
+I have used Google Analytics and continue to use it for many of my client’s sites.
+I have no reservation helping clients use it if that is their choice.
+I also use Google Fonts on our my site as well as on most of the sites I develop.
 (On that note, there are ways to host Google Fonts locally, which can also dramatically increase site loading speed verses linking to the fonts on Google’s servers.)

 So, introducing Matomo Analytics.

 Matomo Analytics describes itself as “ethical analytics” and a more privacy aware alternative to Google.
-We use Matomo on our site and love it.
-With Matomo, we have complete control over the data collected, how its collected and where it is stored.
+I have used Matomo on my company site and personal blogs and love it.
+With Matomo, I have complete control over the data collected, how its collected and where it is stored.
 Unlike Google, Matomo is not interested in using data collected for marketing or advertising revenue.
-It’s a wonderful alternative to Google Analytics to those who are more privacy focused or who need a more controlled solution for storing and collecting analytical data.
+It’s a wonderful alternative to Google Analytics for those who are more privacy focused or who need a more controlled solution for storing and collecting analytical data.

 Matomo also values privacy.
 You'll have a wealth of options to set privacy levels that allow you to continue to track visitors to your site while protecting the privacy and respect the privacy of those visitors.